George Smart was born 17 August 1886, Southport, Lancashire

-Parents Arthur (a cotton waste manufacturer) and Edith (née Orm (a bunting and flag manufacturer).
+His parents were Arthur Smart (a cotton waste manufacturer) and Edith (née Orm (a bunting and flag manufacturer).

 At the 1911 Census, age 24, like his father and brothers, George was working in the bunting and flag manufacturing business.